Configuring Service Chaining with Security Groups

 Security Group for Service

-You must configure security-group identifiers specific to the forward and reverse arms of ePBR services in order to use the service for micro-segmentation based redirection and chaining.
+You must configure security-group identifiers, as services can also be deployed in one arm mode of ePBR services in order to use the service for VxLAN GPO based redirection and chaining.
 This configuration is required to correctly steer the traffic to the service devices and through the chain.

 These security-groups must be defined in the system as selector of type layer4-7.
 Each of the connected interfaces for the service endpoints inside the service must be mapped to the correct security-group as match interface selectors.
 For more details, see Creating a Security Group on Micro-segmentation for VXLAN Fabrics Using Group Policy Option (GPO).